RodrigoPAml/MCP-SqlServer/README.md

 List of tools provided to the LLM

 * **HealthCheck**: Tests if the Microsoft SQL Server Database connection is good and alive.
-* **GetSchema**:Get a list of all tables with their respective schema, columns and types.
+* **GetSchema**: Get a list of all tables with their respective schema, columns and types.
 * **Query**: Execute a query into the Microsoft SQL Server database and return the result as a JSON.

 # Setup with Claude